webgriffe/SyliusUpgradePlugin/README.md

 ### Template changes

-    webgriffe:upgrade:template-changes
+    webgriffe:upgrade:template-changes <from-version> <to-version> [--theme=YOUR_THEME] [--legacy]

-Print a list of template files (with extension .html.twig) that changed between two given Sylius versions and that has been overridden in the project (in "templates" dir or in a theme).
+Print a list of template files (with extension .html.twig) that changed between two given Sylius versions and that has been overridden in your project: in root "templates" folder and/or in a custom theme.

+You have to specify both the versions **from** and **to** you want to compute the changes.

+There are two optional parameters:
+* **--theme=YOUR_THEME**, specify the theme folder in which to search for changed files;
+* **--legacy**, use legacy theme folder structure.
+From v2.0 of the [SyliusThemeBundle](https://github.com/Sylius/SyliusThemeBundle/) the theme folder structure has changed.
+The old structure has been deprecated and will be removed in v3.0 as stated [here](https://github.com/Sylius/SyliusThemeBundle/blob/master/UPGRADE.md#upgrade-from-1x-to-20).

+#### Examples

+* List of templates that changed between Sylius v1.8.4 and v1.8.8 and that were overridden in your root **templates** folder:

+    webgriffe:upgrade:template-changes v1.8.4 v1.8.8

+* List of templates that changed between Sylius v1.8.8 and v1.9.3 and that were overridden in your root **templates** folder and/or in your **my-website-theme** folder:

+    webgriffe:upgrade:template-changes v1.8.8 v1.9.3 --theme=my-website-theme

 ## Contributing